Surely you are wondering why both recreational and professional runners do fartlek training?

 Advantages of fartlek training

-One of the most important principles of training is diversity.
+One of the most important principles of training is variety.
 It is important to combine different types of training and set different requirements for the body.
 Fartlek is one of the best ways to achieve that.